nffigueroa/users/README.md

 There are 4 Components  for the application

 ## List
-It request the data from the API and send it to the children for rendering.
+It requests the data from the API and send it to the children for rendering.

 ## Item
 It is rendered inside of a flatlist , it has all the data about the user profiles and prints a card one by one whit a summary about the user.